ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 [REF3](http://vixra.org/pdf/1404.0016v1.pdf)

  #### 3.1 Sphere geodesic
  At this point we need a mathematical digression to derive the equation of a geodesic connecting two points in spherical coordinates.
-In orde to Fo that we apply the calculus of variation to minimize the length of the path s
+In order to apply the well known calculus of variation to minimize the length of the path s

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NDc4MzY4NV19
+eyJoaXN0b3J5IjpbMTYyNzY4ODY0XX0=
 -->